Itsharshitgoat/RedBrain/README.md

 ```

 ### 1. Triggers and Entry Points (`src/triggers/`)
-RedBrain hooks into Reddit events using `Devvit.addTrigger`.
+Sky For Redbrain hooks into Reddit events using `Devvit.addTrigger`.
 Specifically, it listens to `onPostCreate` and `onCommentCreate`.
 Whenever content is submitted:
 1. It fetches the author's age and karma.
-2. It fetches the subreddit's specific RedBrain settings (Sensitivity, Auto-remove toggles, and ML scoring toggles).
+2. It fetches the subreddit's specific Sky For Redbrain settings (Sensitivity, Auto-remove toggles, and ML scoring toggles).
 3. It passes this data to the Scorer.
-4. If the final score exceeds the dynamically generated threshold based on sensitivity **and** the engine has a `confidence > 0.85`, RedBrain uses the Reddit API to automatically remove the post.
+4. If the final score exceeds the dynamically generated threshold based on sensitivity **and** the engine has a `confidence > 0.85`, Sky For Redbrain uses the Reddit API to automatically remove the post.
 Auto-removal is conservative and can be disabled; all actions are reversible.
 5. It saves the item data and updates global analytics counters in Redis.
 Analytics updates use optimistic retry logic to mitigate race conditions under concurrent events.

 ### 2. Hybrid Scoring Engine (`src/core/scorer.ts`)